CER-REC/conditions/stories/Standards/code.md

 * Component folders/filenames (other than index.jsx) should match the name of the exported component
 * Functions should be camelCase (`myFunctionName`)
-* No operation functions will be reffered as noop
+* No operation functions will be referred as noop
   ```
   const noop = () => {};
   ```